Picani/fastalen/README.md

       -c, --csv                 output as CSV
-      -C, --count               count the number of sequences -O, --only-count          ONLY count the number of sequences
+      -C, --count               count the number of sequences -O, --only-count          ONLY count the number of sequences -s, --sum                 sum the size of the sequences

       --help                    display this help and exit
       --version                 display version info and exit